ericpandrade/ericpandrade/README.md

 ## Hi!
 I'm Eric Andrade. 👋

-- 💻 I'm tester on a scolarship.
+- 💻 I'm tester on a scholarship.
 But I'm trying to move to the Front-End area
 - 📖 Studying React/Typescript
 - ⚡ Fun fact: I'm powered by coffee
 - 🎓 Studying Computer Engineering